muralibala/identitybpa/nginx-config/README.md

 * SSH to the VM and copy all files from the current github folder
 * Execute the following statement as root user passing in the sub-domain name and email id
 ```
-./install.sh identitybpa.domain email_id@gmail.com
+./install.sh identitybpa.<domain> <email_id>
 ```
+* The script -
+  * Installs nginx and starts it
+  * Installs LetsEncrypt agent
+  * Executes LetsEncrypt agent command that does domain validation using 'well-known uri' and issues certificates
+  * Applies the certificates to Nginx and restarts
-* You should now be able to access https://identitybpa.domain.com
+* You should now be able to access https://identitybpa.<domain>.com
 * Take a look at install.sh to see details